opentourbuilder/builder/README.md

 The OpenTourBuilder.

-## Note for development
+## Development setup
-The tour builder needs some files bundled alongside its executable.
-On MacOS and Linux, these files can be placed in a subdirectory of this directory named `install`.
+This application needs some files bundled alongside its executable.
+During development, these files are put in a different place to reduce the burden on developers.
+On MacOS and Linux, this place is a subdirectory of this one named `install`.
 On Windows, these files must be placed in `C:\Users\%USERNAME%\AppData\Local\OpenTourBuilderDebugInstall`.

+The required files are as follows:
+- `geocodio.json` - A JSON file containing the Geocodio API key.
+The format is `{ "api_key": "<Geocodio API key>" }`.
+- `lotyr/<Lotyr shared library name>` - The shared library for the Lotyr library for the current platform.
+- `lotyr/valhalla.json` - A Valhalla configuration file that the tour builder will use to initialize Lotyr.